small lotus divider graphic on neutral colored background.

 Pulling It All Together

+Children do not universally need supplements, but some children may benefit from targeted supplementation in specific contexts.
 An evidence-informed approach avoids extremes.
-It prioritizes dietary adequacy, evaluates risk thoughtfully, and uses supplements as tools rather than defults.
+It prioritizes dietary adequacy, evaluates risk thoughtfully, and uses supplements as tools rather than defaults.

-Evidence-Informed Supplement Checklist
+Related resource Evidence-Informed Supplement Evaluation Checklist

-Download the Checklist
+View the Checklist →

-I review reader questions to help guide future Evidence First Wellness content.
-This isn’t medical advice, and I can’t evaluate individual health situations — but I can help clarify evidence, formulation considerations, and common marketing claims.
+If you're weighing a specific supplement for your child, you can submit a question to help guide future Evidence First Wellness content.
+This isn't medical advice, but reader questions help shape future explanations about evidence, formulation, and common marketing claims.

-Evidence First Digest
+Evidence First Digest Practical evaluation frameworks, once a week.

-Get new Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
-The digest focuses on helping families interpret supplement claims, research findings, and formulation tradeoffs more clearly.
+Get Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
+The digest focuses on helping families better interpret supplement claims, research findings, and formulation tradeoffs.

-Subscribe to the Digest
+Subscribe to the Digest →

 References and Further Reading